asahi417/relbert/README.md

 | [GPT3 (fewshot)](https://arxiv.org/abs/2005.14165)               |     65.2   |  - | - | - |  - | - |
 | ***RelBERT***      |      ***69.5* |  ***70.6*** | ***66.2*** | ***65.3*** |     ***92.4*** |   ***78.8*** |

-We also report the performance of RelBERT on lexical relation classification, showing RelBERT's superiority in majority of the datasets.
+We also report the performance of RelBERT universal relation embeddings on lexical relation classification datasets, which reinforces the capability of RelBERT to model relations.
-Those datasets are public and available in this following links: [analogy question](https://github.com/asahi417/AnalogyTools/releases/download/0.0.0/analogy_test_dataset.zip), [lexical relation classification](https://github.com/asahi417/AnalogyTools/releases/download/0.0.0/lexical_relation_dataset.zip)
+All datasets are public and available in this following links: [analogy questions](https://github.com/asahi417/AnalogyTools/releases/download/0.0.0/analogy_test_dataset.zip), [lexical relation classification](https://github.com/asahi417/AnalogyTools/releases/download/0.0.0/lexical_relation_dataset.zip)
 Please have a look our paper to know more about RelBERT and [AnalogyTool](https://github.com/asahi417/AnalogyTools) or [AP paper](https://aclanthology.org/2021.acl-long.280/) for more information about the datasets.

 ### What can we do with `relbert`?
 In this repository, we release a python package `relbert` to work around with RelBERT and its checkpoints via [huggingface modelhub](https://huggingface.co/models) and [gensim](https://radimrehurek.com/gensim/).
-In brief, what you can do with the `relbert` are summarized as below:
+In brief, what you can do with the `relbert` is summarized as below:
 - **Get a high quality embedding vector** given a pair of word
 - **Get similar word pairs (nearest neighbors)**
 - **Reproduce the results** of our EMNLP 2021 paper.